proplot-dev/proplot/docs/why.rst

 ==================
 .. rubric:: Problem

 In matplotlib, the default font is DejaVu Sans.
 In this developer's humble opinion, DejaVu Sans is fugly AF.
-It is also really tricky to work with custom fonts in matplotlib.
+It is also really tricky to add custom fonts to matplotlib.

 ..
    This font is not very aesthetically pleasing.

 .. rubric:: Solution

 ProPlot comes packaged with several additional fonts.
-The new default font is Helvetica.
-Albeit somewhat overused, this is a tried and tested, aesthetically pleasing sans serif font.
+The new default font is Helvetica; albeit somewhat overused, this is a tried and tested, aesthetically pleasing sans serif font.

-ProPlot adds fonts to matplotlib by making use of a completely undocumented feature: the ``$TTFPATH`` environment variable (matplotlib adds ``.ttf`` and ``.otf`` font files from folders listed in ``$TTFPATH``).
-You can also use *your own* font files by dropping them in ``~/.proplot/fonts``.
+Matplotlib adds font files from paths listed in the ``$TTFPATH`` environment variable (surprisingly, this feature is undocumented!), so ProPlot populates this variable.
+This also permits using *your own* font files by dropping them in the ``~/.proplot/fonts`` folder.

 ..
    ...and much more!